mcbolin22/T1A3Program/UserGuide.md

 Readings above 1 are a good indication of nutrient availability in the water and good to keep a record of.

 These inputs are stored within a csv file for later use.
+The user is then taken back to the main menu.
 The next Menu options will show what we can do with these entries.

 ### Option 2
+Option 2 allows the user to view the previous data within the csv file then returns the user to the main menu.

+### Option 3